ItachGal/galitach.github.io/READMEWW.md

-### **Privacy Policy & Terms of Service for Word Wise**
+### **Privacy Policy & Terms of Service for Word Wise: Spelling Game**

 **Last Updated:** Oct 25

-Thank you for using Word Wise ("we," "us," or "our").
+Thank you for using Word Wise: Spelling Game ("we," "us," or "our").
 This document explains our privacy practices and the terms you agree to when you use our application ("App").
 By downloading, accessing, or using the App, you agree to this Privacy Policy and these Terms of Service.

 ---